geco-bern/swiss-ndvi-processing/report/workflow_report.md

 # Milestone 2: continous NDVI setup

-The continous NDVI processing follows the same step of historical NDVI processing from script 0 to 3, of course there is no need to create tow separate lookup table.
+The continous NDVI processing follows the same step of historical NDVI processing from script 0 to 3, there is no need to create tow separate lookup table.
 For this reason, we documented the last three script.
+The main differences here are the starting and ending date in which the analysis is performed.
+Both can be find and the top of the script right after the library loading except for **5_continous_NDVI.py** where they are located at the bottom of the script inside the **__main__** module

 <a name = "merge_zarr"></a>